Moment evolution equations and moment matching for stochastic image EPDiff: Parametric Submodels

-The simulations were initially run with a $3\times 3$ square lattice as in \cite{arnaudon2019geometric,kuhnel2018stochastic}, but later extended to $4\times 4$ lattice to get a more uniform cover of the image.
-Thus an explicit parametrization of a square lattice of Gaussian noise fields is given by
+The simulations, introduced in the next section, were initially run with a $3\times 3$ square lattice as in \cite{arnaudon2019geometric,kuhnel2018stochastic}, but later extended to a $4\times 4$ lattice to get a more uniform cover of the domain.
+The explicit parametrization of the square lattice of Gaussian noise fields used in the simulations is:

 for $m=1,2,$ and $1\leq i,j\leq 4$ and with $\mu_{ij} = (i/5,j/5)$.